matijakolaric-com/django-music-publisher/docs/index.md

 installation was successful and user has logged in.
 It also presumes you have acquired the token for the CWR validation and generation service.

+This walktrough has been written for version 18.7.
+Although there are many new features, it is still relevant.

 ![](django-admin.png)

 After logging in, the home view of the administration interface is shown.
 User